greg-gajda/terraform-provider-po/README.md

-# This is a terraform provider for prometheus operator
+# This is a terraform provider for Prometheus operator deployments on Kubernetes

 Why it may be useful to anyone?